 Hank was diagnosed in August of 2008.
 If you knew Hank before his diagnosis, you knew a young man who was upbeat, healthy, witty, kind, outgoing, and was always ready to stand up for people.
 Medication curbed the delusions but it did not stop the voices.
 The side effects of the medication took a toll on Hank.
 He felt like a zombie, lost his personality, gained weight quickly, slept for twelve hours a day, and had to use all of his willpower just to lift his hand to drink a cup of water.
 My brother was left with a bandaid for a gunshot wound.

 Hank fought for his life every day.
 Since his diagnosis, he tried everything to alleviate the symptoms.
 In his daily life, he used supplements, meditation, strict dietary plans, and exercise regiments.
 His daily disciplines weren’t enough to allow him to live the life he wanted to live.
 Other things he tried, to no avail, were homeopathic medicine, herbs, water fasting, acupuncture, aromatherapy, chakra cleansing, affirmations, magic bath salts, CBD, prayer, voodoo, magic spells, parasite cleanses, and more.
 By the end he had 25 voices, all with different personalities and opinions, but mostly agreeing they did not like Hank.

 Hank would have good days and bad days.
-He didn't take a real sick day for the past nine years that I can remember.
+He didn't take a real sick day from work for nine years that I can remember.

-It is very important to me to immediately spread awareness about schizophrenia, bipolar, and suicide prevention.
+It is very important to our family to help spread awareness about mental illness, and suicide prevention.
 If your first reaction is to ask us what you can do, it’s to help us do everything we can to help others suffering from the same illness as Hank.